Regional Realities of English-speaking Quebec

 Film 2

-English-Speakers in Rouyn-Noranda
+English Speakers in Rouyn-Noranda

 This episode examines the challenges of sustaining Rouyn-Noranda’s only English-language school in a predominantly francophone region.
-It highlights the efforts of educators and families navigating policy, population shifts, and cultural identity to keep the institution open.

 Aloisio, Anita, filmmaker.
 Regional Realities: English Speakers in Rouyn-Noranda, Small Schools, Big Questions.
 Montreal: Quebec English-Speaking Communities Research Network (QUESCREN), Concordia University, 2025.
 YouTube video.